 OTTAWA - As federal and provincial Energy and Environment ministers meet today in Winnipeg to discuss climate change, the Pembina Institute is releasing a new report card1 showing that the governments of Alberta, British Columbia, Québec, Ontario and Saskatchewan are all failing to make an adequate effort to support Canada's commitment under the Kyoto Protocol.
-British Columbia scored a mark of 39% in the Institute's detailed assessment.
+Although Québec scored a mark of only 34.5% in the Institute's detailed assessment, this is a major improvement over its score a year ago.

-"Although its actions to date are inadequate, British Columbia is still ahead of the other provinces in addressing climate change-but its leadership position is now threatened by the new government's apparent abandonment of the province's climate change business plan," said Dr. Matthew Bramley, Director, Climate Change at the Pembina Institute and author of the report.
-"In light of Canada's intention to ratify the Kyoto Protocol in 2002, British Columbia needs to take substantive action now to reduce greenhouse gas emissions in all areas."
+"Although its actions to date are inadequate, Québec has made significant progress over the past year in addressing climate change, particularly in the area of transportation.
+It also deserves praise for its continued support of the Kyoto Protocol," said Dr. Matthew Bramley, Director, Climate Change at the Pembina Institute and author of the report.
+"But the government of Québec still needs to take far more substantive action to reduce greenhouse gas emissions in all areas."